Davenham F.C.: Welsh Cup final

-The club had entered the Welsh Cup from 1881-82, and first got past the first round in 1883-84, with a 16-0 win over Holywell Rovers.
-The club's best run in the tournament came in 1886-87; a walkover, two replay victories (one of which a rare win over Northwich Victoria), and a bye put the side in the semi-finals against Oswestry White Star.
-The club won 2-1 and faced Chirk A.A.A. in the final, played at Crewe's Nantwich Road ground, but lost by the same scoreline, the Davenham goal being a consolation with five minutes remaining.
+The club had entered the Welsh Cup from the 1881–82 season, and first got past the first round in 1883–84, with a 16–0 win over Holywell Rovers.
+The club's best run in the tournament came in 1886–87; a walkover, two replay victories (one of which a rare win over Northwich Victoria), and a bye put the side in the semi-finals against Oswestry.
+The club won 2–1 and faced Chirk A.A.A. in the final, played at Crewe's Nantwich Road ground, but lost by the same scoreline, the Davenham goal being a consolation with five minutes remaining.
 The Chirk officials praised Davenham as being "one of the nicest clubs they ever had the pleasure of playing".

 Mergers

-The rise of professionalism meant that Davenham could no longer compete at the top level; in its last FA Cup appearance as Davenham, in the first qualifying round in 1888-89, the club lost 3-0 to Wrexham.
+The rise of professionalism meant that Davenham could no longer compete at the top level; in its last FA Cup appearance as Davenham, in the first qualifying round in 1888–89, the club lost 3–0 to Wrexham.

-For the 1889-90 season, the club merged with Hartford St John's F.C., a club from the next village to the west down the Chester Road, and played under the name Hartford & Davenham United, reaching the third round of the Welsh Cup, but losing in the second round of the FA Cup qualifying rounds to the professionals of Crewe Alexandra.
+For the 1889–90 season, the club merged with Hartford St John's F.C., a club from the next village to the west down the Chester Road, and played under the name Hartford & Davenham United, reaching the third round of the Welsh Cup, but losing in the second round of the FA Cup qualifying rounds to the professionals of Crewe Alexandra.

 In December 1889, the two clubs and Northwich Victoria agreed on amalgamation, to take effect from May 1890, with a view to the merged side turning professional.
 The amalgamated club kept the Victoria name.